RC Cola: History

 The Cole-Hampton-Hatcher Grocery Store was established in Columbus, Georgia in 1901.
 The Hatcher family took sole ownership and the name was changed to the Hatcher Grocery Store in 1903.
 The grocery store was located at what was 22 West 10th Street.
 Today's address (after house number changes) is 15 West 10th Street.
 At the same time, the popularity of bottled soft drinks rose rapidly, and grocery store owners wished to maximize their profit.
 As a grocery wholesaler, Claud A. Hatcher purchased a large volume of Coca-Cola syrup from the local company salesman, Columbus Roberts.
 Hatcher felt that the company deserved a special reduced price for the syrup since it purchased such large volumes.
 Roberts would not budge on the cost, and a bitter conflict between the two erupted.
 Hatcher told Roberts he would win the battle by never purchasing any more Coca-Cola, and was determined to develop his own soft drink formula.
 He started developing products in the basement of the store with a recipe for ginger ale.

 Hatcher launched the Union Bottling Works in his family's grocery store.
 The first product in the Royal Crown line was Royal Crown Ginger Ale in 1905, followed by Royal Crown Strawberry, and Royal Crown Root Beer.
 Cherry-flavored Chero-Cola was introduced in 1907.
-The company was later renamed Chero-Cola in 1910.
-Its new fruit-flavored beverage, Nehi was introduced in 1924, and the company renamed to Nehi, Inc. in 1925.
-Founder Claud A. Hatcher's died in 1933 and Chero-Cola was reformulated in 1934 by chemist Rufus Kamm.
-The company reintroduced the "Royal Crown" to launch Royal Crown Cola, and went on to change its name from Nehi, Inc. to Royal Crown Cola Company in 1951.
+The company was later renamed Chero-Cola in 1912.
+Its new fruit-flavored beverage, Nehi, was introduced in 1924; further, the company was renamed Nehi Corporation in 1928.
+Founder Claud A. Hatcher died in 1933 and Chero-Cola was reformulated in 1934 by chemist Rufus Kamm.
+The company reintroduced the "Royal Crown" to launch Royal Crown Cola, and went on to change its name from Nehi, Inc. to Royal Crown Cola Company in 1955.